Plagues (album)

-Background and promotion
+Background and recording

-The recording session for Plagues began during winter 2006 with Joey Sturgis as the chosen producer.
-The name of the album is a biblical reference to plagues in the book of Revelation.
-Mike Hranica, the vocalist, considered it to be "very visually appealing", although not as important as the meaning placed behind it.
+The recording sessions for Plagues began during winter of 2006 after Joey Sturgis was selected to produce the album.
+The album's title is a reference to the plagues mentioned in the Book of Revelation.
+Lead vocalist Mike Hranica considered it to be "very visually appealing", although not as important as the meaning placed behind it.
 The recording was completed in spring 2007 and the album was released on August 21, 2007.

 Plagues was re-released on October 28, 2008.
 The bonus content for the re-release includes an alternative cover, booklet art and a DVD which has footage of The Devil Wears Prada playing at Ultimatour and Warped Tour in 2008.
 It also includes the music videos for "Hey John, What's Your Name Again?" and "HTML Rulez D00d".
 Some of the pre-ordered versions of Plagues included a darker booklet that was signed by all the band members and a white disc, as opposed to the standard version which has a black disc and a lighter booklet.

 The song "Hey John, What's Your Name Again?" is available as downloadable content for the Rock Band series of video games.
 The song "HTML Rulez D00d" is also available as downloadable content only for Rock Band 2 and Rock Band 3 via the Rock Band Network.